UnifiedPush/specifications/specifications/android.md

 * token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
 If this token is not known by the connector, the connector will ignore this request.
 * endpoint (String): the endpoint URL as defined in the [Resources].

-It MAY be sent with the following extra:
+It SHOULD be sent with the following extra:
 * id (String, max 100 bytes): This is the message id as defined in the [Resources].
 If present, the connector MUST response with [org.unifiedpush.android.distributor.MESSAGE_ACK].

 A distributor MAY remove endpoints that haven't receive any [org.unifiedpush.android.distributor.MESSAGE_ACK] within 30 seconds after the new endpoint intent.
 If the distributor removes the endpoint, it MUST send [org.unifiedpush.android.connector.UNREGISTERED] to the end user application.